-1. The first step is to provide a DISTRACTION FREE ENVIRONMENT!
+1. The first step to strengthen your Autistic kids attention is to provide a DISTRACTION FREE ENVIRONMENT!
 So what is a distraction-free environment?
 We recommend that you have a separate room for your child – smaller the better.
 A bigger room is an invitation to ‘run’.
 The child is seated on a chair (with a table in front) in a corner facing the wall away from the entrance.
 The child is now surrounded by walls in front as well as on one of the sides, the parent can sit on the other side.
 This will effectively block the child’s visual field.
 Any cupboard/shelf in the room must be closed.
 There should be no

 calendars, posters or even a clock.
 The table is not cluttered and the child has only the materials for the task (to be done) on the table.
 The child is encouraged to replace the items before taking a new task.
 Needless to say, people should not be entering/leaving the room on a regular basis (You can display a ‘DO NOT DISTURB’ sign on the door).
 The sound of TV or songs in the next room is also potentially distracting, so avoid them.
 If you cannot afford to have a separate room in your house, you can pull the iron almirah away from the wall and create a ‘cabin’ for your child behind it.
 Ensure that the child is well inside the space and sitting facing you.
 You might have to relook at the lighting there.

 2. Avoid multiple stimuli.
 If you are playing with building blocks, do not empty the entire content on the table.
 Give 2 or 3 blocks initially and ask the child to join them.
 You can gradually increase the number of blocks based on their level of performance.
 Children with Special Needs have difficulty with organizing themselves when you provide multiple objects, it creates mayhem!